Sâmia Bomfim

 Sâmia de Souza Bomfim (born 22 August 1989) is a Brazilian politician.
 She has spent her political career representing São Paulo, having served as federal deputy representative since 2019.

 Personal life

 Prior to entering politics Bomfim worked as a civil servant.
 She identifies as a feminist.
 She cites her inspirations as fellow PSOL politicians and activists Marielle Franco and Jean Wyllys.
 She is also inspired by her close friend Vinicius Luz.
 Bomfim is considered a supporter of LGBT rights and took part in the 2019 São Paulo Pride parade.

 In 2016 Bomfim participated protests demanding the resignation of Eduardo Cunha and protesting rape culture in Brazil.

 In January 2020, Bomfim publicly announced that she was in a relationship with Glauber Braga, federal deputy for the PSOL of Rio de Janeiro.
-In December 2020, Bomfim announced she was pregnant with the couples' first child, Hugo.
-In January 2020, she announced a relationship with Glauber Braga, a federal deputy for Rio's PSOL.
-In June 2021, Hugo, the couple's first child, was born.
+In December 2020, Bomfim announced she was pregnant with the couple's first child, Hugo.
+In June 2021, the couple's first child was born.